ap1510/e2e_ml_proj/ReadMe.md

 This is an End to End Application of Machine Learning deployed using Git.
 This will cover all aspects of deploying a ML model on an application.
+Lets make this quick.